 What actions are being taken to prevent future outbreaks?

-We have been advised that the risk of the larch trees becoming infected is extremely high; therefore we have taken the decision to fell all the larch trees in the Oxbow area as a preventative measure to protect the rest of the woodland from infection.
+We therefore took the decision to fell all of the larch trees in the Oxbow area as a preventative measure.

 How you can help